yamamushi/magick-journal/README.md

 ### Weather

+**IP Weather Geolocation**: Whether to use IP geolocation to determine weather location.
+If disabled, the configured coordinates will be used.

+**Geolocation Coordinates**: The coordinates to use for weather lookups if IP geolocation is disabled.
+This should be in the format `latitude,longitude` (e.g. `38.8339,-104.8214`).

 **Temperature Decimal Places**: Number of decimal places to display for temperature.

 **Temperature Units**: Units to display temperature in, Celsius or Fahrenheit.

-**Air Pressure Units**: Units to display air pressure in, inches or millibars.
+**Air Pressure Units**: Units to display air pressure in, Inches or Millibars.

 ## About